grafana/agent/docs/flow/config-language/components.md

 * _Arguments_ are settings which modify the behavior of a component.
-They can be any number of attributes or nested unlabeled blocks, some of them being required for the component to work and some being optional.
+They can be any number of attributes or nested unlabeled blocks, some of them being required and some being optional.
 Any optional arguments that are not overriden, will take on their default values.

-* _Exports_ are zero or more named return values that can be referred to by other components and can be any River value.
+* _Exports_ are zero or more output values that can be referred to by other components, and can be any River type.

 Here's a quick example; the following block defines a `local.file` component labelled "targets".
 The `local.file.targets` component will then expose the